What Is Coliving in Japan? Share House, Community, and Remote Work (2026 Guide)

 Browse Oak House listings and current availability (Japan)

-Treat any operator as a candidate, not a personality match: visit (when possible), read house rules, and confirm the work realities you care about.
+Treat any operator as a candidate, not a guaranteed personality match: visit if possible, read house rules carefully, and confirm the work realities you care about.

 Bottom line